The Sun Tzu Commentary: Getting it wrong

 NOTE: Some of the URLs mentioned above may now be inactive.

+Please buy my book and help me to continue my research.
 This is an excerpt from my published work The School of Sun Tzu: Winning Empires without War.
 It is available from the author, iuniverse.com and a number of resellers.

 Here’s my recent work.
 I am now exploring at greater depth the facts – and fiction – surrounding the foundation of China and its first emperor, Qin Shi Huang. http://t.cn/RaRmol1